Geonovum/KP-APIs/API-strategie-extensies/ext-geospatial.md

   <p>If no CRS is explicitly included in the request, CRS84 is assumed.</p>
 </div>

-In addition, support for ETRS89 is required.
+In addition, support for ETRS89 and/or RD is required.

 <div class="rule" id="api-40">
   <p class="rulelab"><strong>API-40</strong>: Use ETRS89 and/or RD when required, as these are the preferred coordinate reference systems (CRS) for Dutch geospatial data.
 Follow the Dutch Guideline for the use of CRSs [[hr-crs]].</p>